linulas/config-files/README.md

 # Config files
-These are the various config files I use in various applications and Linux distros.
+These are the various config files I use in various applications, macos and Linux distros.
 Feel free to use.